testingisdocumenting/webtau/webtau-docs/webtau/REST/report.md

 # Location

 By default report is generated at `<workingdir>/webtau.report.html`.
-To change location use `--reportPath` option.
+To change the location use `--reportPath` option.

 # Summary